 -

-Move your Confluence Space to your Confluence Cloud instance
+Migrate your Confluence spaces to your Confluence Cloud instance by using Confluence Cloud Migration Assistant.

 Step-2: Create a new Scroll site